-When the trigger signal slope has the hold time (8ns~10s), the trigger type on the top of the screen is only the icon triangular waves.
+When the trigger signal slope has the hold time (8ns~10s), the trigger type on the top of the screen is only the icon and trigger happens when the set condition is reached.
+Slope trigger is suitable for observing sawtooth or triangular waves.
 The slope trigger menu descriptions are shown in the table below: